 REMEMBER – A Scout should be doing their BEST work!

-Scouts, not the parents, should e-mail or telephone for an appointment where they will present their Eagle Scout Service Project proposal to the Scouts BSA Team in person.
+Scouts, not the parents, should e-mail or telephone for an appointment where they will present their Eagle Scout Service Project proposal.

 Telephone Number: 907-351-1135

-Scouts, not the parents, should e-mail or telephone for an appointment where they will present their Eagle Scout Service Project proposal to the Scouts BSA: Mat-Su Advancement Chair in person.
+Scouts, not the parents, should e-mail or telephone for an appointment where they will present their Eagle Scout Service Project proposal to the Mat-Su Advancement Team in person.

 Telephone Number: 907-232-0981